-Req. # Requirement Description Threshold / Objective Alternative MSC-GD-10 Registration and re-registration against this CP shall include submission of CP registration forms and compliance matrix to NSA.
-T=O MSC-GD-11 When a new approved version of the MSC CP is published by NSA, the AO shall ensure compliance against this new CP within 6 months.
-T=O MSC-GD-12 Solution implementation information that was provided to NSA during solution registration shall be updated annually (in accordance with Section 14.3) as part of the annual re-registration process.
-T=O MSC-GD-13 Audit log data shall be maintained for a minimum of 1 year.
-T=O MSC-GD-14 The amount of storage remaining for audit events shall be assessed by the Security Administrator quarterly to ensure that adequate memory space is available to continue recording new audit events.
-T=O MSC-GD-15 Audit data shall be off-loaded to a backup storage medium at least once a week.
-T=O MSC-GD-16 The implementing organization shall develop a set of procedures to provide guidance for identifying and reporting security incidents associated with the audit events to the proper authorities and to the data owners.
-T=O MSC-GD-17 The implementing organization shall develop a continuity of operations plan for auditing capability that includes a mechanism or method for determining when the audit log is reaching its maximum storage capacity.
-T=0 MSC-GD-18 The implementing organization shall develop a continuity of operations plan for auditing capability that includes a mechanism or method for off-loading audit log data for long-term storage.
-T=0 MSC-GD-19 The implementing organization shall develop a continuity of operations plan for auditing capability that includes a mechanism or method for responding to an overflow of audit log data within a product.
-T=0 MSC-GD-20 The implementing organization shall develop a continuity of operations plan for auditing capability that includes a mechanism or method for ensuring the audit log can be maintained during power events.
-T=O MSC-GD-21 Strong passwords shall be used that comply with the requirements of the AO.
+Req. # Requirement Description Threshold / Objective Alternative MSC-GD-10 Registration and re-registration against this CP must include submission of CP registration forms and compliance matrix to NSA.
+T=O MSC-GD-11 When a new approved version of the MSC CP is published by NSA, the AO must ensure compliance against this new CP within 6 months.
+T=O MSC-GD-12 Solution implementation information that was provided to NSA during solution registration must be updated annually (in accordance with Section 14.3) as part of the annual re-registration process.
+T=0 MSC-GD-13 Audit log data must be maintained for a minimum of 1 year.
+T=O MSC-GD-14 The amount of storage remaining for audit events must be assessed by the Security Administrator quarterly to ensure that adequate memory space is available to continue recording new audit events.
+T=O MSC-GD-15 Audit data must be off-loaded to a backup storage medium at least once a week.
+T=O MSC-GD-16 The implementing organization must develop a set of procedures to provide guidance for identifying and reporting security incidents associated with the audit events to the proper authorities and to the data owners.
+T=0 MSC-GD-17 The implementing organization must develop a continuity of operations plan for auditing capability that includes a mechanism or method for determining when the audit log is reaching its maximum storage capacity.
+T=O MSC-GD-18 The implementing organization must develop a continuity of operations plan for auditing capability that includes a mechanism or method for off-loading audit log data for long-term storage.
+T=O MSC-GD-19 The implementing organization must develop a continuity of operations plan for auditing capability that includes a mechanism or method for responding to an overflow of audit log data within a product.
+T=0 MSC-GD-20 The implementing organization must develop a continuity of operations plan for auditing capability that includes a mechanism or method for ensuring the audit log can be maintained during power events.
+T=O MSC-GD-21 Strong passwords must be used that comply with the requirements of the AO.
+T=0 MSC-GD-10 Registration and re-registration against this CP must include submission of CP registration forms and compliance matrix to NSA.
 T=O

-Req. # Requirement Description Threshold / Objective Alternative MSC-GD-22 The implementing organization shall test and T=O subsequently apply security critical patches to all components in the solution in accordance with local policy and this CP.
-MSC-GD-23 Local policy shall dictate how the Security T=O Administrator will install patches to Solution Components.
-MSC-GD-24 Solution Components shall comply with local TEMPEST T=O policy.
-MSC-GD-25 All hardware components shall be tracked through an T=O AO-approved inventory management process that identifies each component as part of a CSfC solution.
+Req. # Requirement Description Threshold / Objective Alternative MSC-GD-22 The implementing organization must test and subsequently apply security critical patches to all components in the solution in accordance with local policy and this CP.
+T=O MSC-GD-23 Local policy must dictate how the Security Administrator will install patches to Solution Components.
+T=O MSC-GD-24 Solution Components must comply with local TEMPEST policy.
+T=O MSC-GD-25 All hardware components must be tracked through an AO-approved inventory management process that identifies each component as part of a CSfC solution.
+T=O